 kiosk.

-When you have started KioskForge by double-clicking the kiosk file, you must make sure that the kiosk installation medium, made with Raspberry Pi Imager or Rufus, is inserted into a USB port in your Windows computer, then you simply double-click the kiosk file and KioskForge will quickly modify the installation medium to prepare it for making a new kiosk.
+When you have started KioskForge by double-clicking the kiosk file, you must make sure that the kiosk installation medium is made with Raspberry Pi Imager or Rufus, is inserted into a USB port in your Windows computer, then you simply double-click the kiosk file, and KioskForge will quickly modify the installation medium to prepare it for making a new kiosk.

 Once KioskForge has updated the kiosk installation medium, it will ask you to safely remove the medium and insert it into the kiosk machine.
 Just follow the instructions and then power on the kiosk to begin the actual process of forging the desired kiosk.